geoJoost/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am currently enrolled as a student at the HZ University of Applied Sciences, pursuing an undergraduate degree.
-I am majoring in Water Management (specialization: Aquatic Ecotechnology) and obtained my minor in Geo-Information from Wageningen University & Research.
-I am interested in the field of Earth Observation and am seeking exciting internship opportunities related to the same.
+Fascinated with data, maps and the environment.
+Can talk for hours about water resources management and creating the perfect graph.
+After finishing my BSc in Water Management, I decided to pursue an MSc in Geo-Information Science at Wageningen University & Research.

-My personal interest is to combine the best of both fields to develop water quality and flood monitoring systems for coastal and estuarine regions.
+My personal interest is to combine the best of both studies and develop tools to monitor and forecast information on water quantity and/or water quality using earth observation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_JoostVanDalen.pdf" "newtab" >}}resumé{{< /staticref >}}.